canonical/jre-rock/jre/README.md

 ### Running a simple Java application without building another image

-Let's assume the previous hello world example file is in the current directory and was compiled:
+Let's assume the previous Hello World example file is in the current directory and was compiled:
 ```sh
 javac HelloWorld.java -d .